-As Your Baby grows inside your belly and your breasts enlarge, your skin will inevitably stretch.
+As Your Child grows inside your belly and your breasts enlarge, your skin will inevitably stretch.
 This may lead to stretch marks and abdominal itching.

 Not every pregnant woman will experience stretch marks though.

 Why do I have stretch marks?

 Stretch marks may appear as pinkish or reddish streaks, mostly around your breasts, tummy, or thighs, as your skin stretches more and faster during pregnancy.
-This is because of your extra weight and Your Baby ’s growth.
+This is because of your extra weight and Your Child ’s growth.
 In addition, you have higher hormone levels which may disrupt your skin proteins, making your skin thinner.
 Almost 90% of pregnant women will experience stretch marks.

 What can I do?